This is a sample itinerary. Work with one of our expert Adventure Specialists to craft the Yellowstone adventure that's

-Our family Yellowstone safari begins on arrival in Jackson, the town on the edge of Grand Teton National Park that's world-famous for its cowboy heritage and Old West personality.
+Your family Yellowstone safari begins on arrival in Jackson, the town on the edge of Grand Teton National Park that's world-famous for its cowboy heritage and Old West personality.
 Meet your Expedition Leader and learn more about what lies ahead over dinner tonight.

 Day 2: Grand Teton National Park

 Day 3: Grand Teton / Yellowstone—Old Faithful

-This morning you'll enjoy a special activity exclusively for Nat Hab guests as you assist in catching and banding songbirds, a close-up educational encounter with nature for all ages.
-Later, we travel through aspen glades along the park’s inner loop road, with even more spectacular views of the Teton range.
+This morning you'll enjoy a special activity exclusively for Nat Hab guests as you assist in catching and banding songbirds—a close-up educational encounter with nature that's fascinating for all ages.
+Later, travel through aspen glades along the park’s inner loop road, with even more spectacular views of the Teton range.
 You'll also take a short walk to Swan Lake in hopes of seeing trumpeter swans and sandhill cranes.
 This afternoon, enter Yellowstone, America’s first national park, established in 1872.
-At Old Faithful, there’s time before dinner to see the famous geyser erupt, and to investigate the fumaroles and hot springs nearby.
+At Old Faithful, there’s time before dinner to see the famous geyser erupt, and to investigate the hissing fumaroles and steaming hot springs nearby.

 Day 4: Exploring Old Faithful

 Day 5: Yellowstone Lake

 We visit Yellowstone’s most inspiring vista today, the Grand Canyon of the Yellowstone, and the Upper and Lower falls.
-In Hayden Valley, a favored grazing area for large herds of bison and elk, we may also spot coyotes and bald eagles, and there’s always a chance to see bears.
-After checking in at Lake Village, we can take a short hike along the shores of Yellowstone Lake to skip stones and watch the sunset.
+In Hayden Valley, a favored grazing area for large herds of bison and elk, you may also spot coyotes and bald eagles, and there’s always a chance to see bears.
+After checking in at Lake Village, take a short hike along the shores of Yellowstone Lake to skip stones and watch the sunset.

 Day 6: Grand Tetons / Jackson

-Following the shores of Yellowstone Lake this morning, we stop to meander over the boardwalks of West Thumb Geyser Basin before departing the park.
-This afternoon, back in Grand Teton National Park and the lower elevations of Jackson Hole, we’ll have a last opportunity to search for wildlife and enjoy the matchless scenery.
+Following the shores of Yellowstone Lake this morning, stop to meander over the boardwalks of West Thumb Geyser Basin before departing the park.
+This afternoon, back in Grand Teton National Park and the lower elevations of Jackson Hole, there's one last opportunity to search for wildlife and enjoy the matchless scenery.
 As the sun slides behind the peaks once more, continue to Jackson for a final overnight, concluding your adventure with a farewell dinner to celebrate all the memories you’ve made.